sugarlabs/turtleblocksjs/documentation/README.md

 There are three toolbars: (1) the main toolbar across the top of the screen; (2) the secondary toolbar on the right side of the screen; and (3) the palette toolbar on the left side of the screen.
-An additional menu appears when a "long press" (or "right click") is applied to a stack of blocks.
+An additional toolbar appears when a "long press" (or "right click") is applied to a stack of blocks.
 There is also a utility panel with additional controls.

 Main toolbar